 The day of the challenge, Kleppini unsurprisingly selected the French Letter cuff as the shackles he would beat.
 He then said his wife would do the same.
 The cuffed and confident Kleppini disappeared into his cabinet.
 He never reappeared.
 Eventually, the cabinet was moved off the stage so the circus could continue.

 After the show, Houdini found the dejected Kleppini in his manager's office, still cuffed with the combination dialed uselessly to CLEFS.
 Houdini explained that he had changed the combination.
 He turned the dials and the cuffs snapped open on the word: FRAUD.

-"The German performers are, without a doubt, the greatest brain thieves that ever existed," Houdini complained.
+"The German performers are, without a doubt, the greatest brain thieves that ever existed," Houdini complained in his Dramatic Mirror column.
 It may have been around this same time that Houdini took on another pretender: Hilmar the Uncuffable.
 This time Houdini was not so playful in his exposé, dragging the cuffed man to the footlights and leaving him sobbing "like a spanked babe" until the audience begged Houdini to free him.

 In July, Houdini returned to the Colosseum Theater in Essen Ruhr, site of his great victory over the Krupps handcuff the year before.
 This time he was roped by a challenger named Kinsky in a manner that the newspapers described as "simply inhuman -- [he] tied the American as you would tie a piece of cattle."
 Houdini's escape after seventeen minutes brought "ongoing, never-ending applause and calls of Bravo" which did not cease until Houdini made six curtain calls.